 The Future of EVs

 Despite all the buzz surrounding the rise of EV adoption and its significant growth rate around the world, there are still only a handful of companies willing to take on Tesla — a brand now considered the benchmark of battery-powered automobilies.
-Tesla has played a major role in advocating for EVs as a way to combat climate change by reducing Greenhouse Gas emissions.
+Tesla has played a major role in advocating for EVs as a way to combat by reducing emissions.

 By far, only Faraday Future has overtly built up enough buzz surrounding their product, but even they are already struggling under the weight of their own hype.
 In addition, the economic incentives that helped EV gain a foothold among consumers are being put in peril given changes in state and federal tax regulations.
 These changes would ultimately give car manufacturers fewer motivations to produce sustainable vehicles.